Impossible Beings

 In some fantasy stories, the idea of talking plants, and potion making, intersect with one another.
 In the Harry Potter series, people make a restorative potion by boiling the roots of mandrake plants, even though those roots have the appearance of wailing humanoid babies.

-Over the past few decades, the fantasy genre has featured an incredible array of magical races, plants and animals.
+The fantasy genre has featured an incredible array of magical races, plants and animals.
 But at the same time – and somewhat counter-intuitively – stories in this genre have often struggled with diversity.

 In recent years, authors have worked hard to bring more diversity to the genre.
 N.K.
 Jemisin's Broken Earth trilogy is a striking, award-winning example.
 The protagonist, Essun, is a middle-aged black woman who defies traditional fantasy tropes, and breathes new life into this traditionally male-driven genre.